 Duke and Kitty Warner set the tone for this successful local company of Bend Realtors with their ethic of hard work and down-to-earth personalities.
 Kris tells a story about when his mother, Kitty, was honored at an awards banquet.

 “Mom has never liked to be center stage, so when it came time to go up to the podium and accept the award, dad put on a wig, jumped up there and accepted the award in her place.”

 Kris Warner says, “Duke Warner Realty, much like Central Oregon itself, has a long, rich history, but is always growing into new areas, redefining itself and embracing the future.”

 In September of 1991, Karen Banks joined Duke Warner Realty as their Bookkeeper and Office Manager.
 Karen actively serves the community as volunteer Financial Director for Action Through Advocacy, a non-profit group that helps foster and adoptive parents in Deschutes County.
 Karen is also the Historian for Stevens-Chute Unit #4 American Legion Auxiliary, as well as ALA District 5 Chaplin.
 Karen is a native Oregonian who grew up on a farm in the Willamette Valley.

 Toni Rieger started working with Duke Warner Realty in April of 2005 as an Administrative Assistant.
-She keeps busy outside of the office with her 4 kids and 6 grand kids.
+She keeps busy outside of the office with her 4 kids and 7 grandchildren.
 She is involved in the community with Special Olympics and also is a volunteer Wish Granter for the Make-A-Wish Foundation.